carlitoselmago/twitter_profile_likes_downloader/README.md

 # Twitter profile likes

-Downloads your twitter likes locally using sellenium (no need for API credentials, only your user and password)
+Downloads your twitter likes media (will discard text) locally using sellenium (no need for API credentials, only your user and password)

 ## install

-Install requirements
+Install requirements.txt

 run
 ```